mengelhard/mmci_applied_ds/README.md

 - **[Please review the syllabus by clicking here](syllabus.md)**
 - Materials for each course weekend are linked in the *Schedule* below
+- We recommend you use Google Chrome when browsing this site or working in Google Colab

 ### Readings and Quizzes
 - There will be a brief quiz due before each weekend *except* weekend 6.